 was provided to parents/guardians and staff.
 Results can also be found on this page.
 Full results

 available at all schools where testing has been completed and lab reports have been received.

 As allowable under the law, HCPS has standing approval until July 1, 2019, to sample the

 remaining schools in our county.

-The law requires that school be in session when testing is done, with the intent that all
+The law requires that school be in session when testing is done, and was

 completed by July 2019.
 We will, as the law requires, sample each school once every three (3)

 that point unless a waiver is granted for a school.